SorrowEater/pywctl/README.md

 iwd
 git
 ```
-an internet connection (unless you're on snakeware, then it's included for MY FORK.)
+and an internet connection (unless you're on snakeware, then it's included for MY FORK.)

 # Installation
 This will clone the repo and install the module.
 THIS IS NOT READY FOR INSTALLATION YET.